ir2-lab/OpenTRIM/README.md

   -h, --help        Display short help message
 ```

-The program first checks and validates the configuration input.
+The cli program first checks and validates the configuration input.
 It then runs the simulation and saves the results into a HDF5 archive.

 ## Testing

-The GUI app contains some examples that can be used for testing.
+The examples contained in the GUI app can be used for testing.

-Some benchmark tests for comparison to other codes are given in folder `test/`.
+Some benchmarks for comparison to other codes are given in folder `test/`.

-The file [`test/README.md`](test/README.md) gives a short description of the benchmarks.
+The file [`test/README.md`](test/README.md) gives a short description of each benchmark.

-Folders [`test/opentrim/b1`](test/opentrim/b1) to `b7` have config files for running the benchmarks with `opentrim`.
+The folders [`test/opentrim/b1`](test/opentrim/b1) to [`b7`](test/opentrim/b7) have config files for running the benchmarks with `opentrim -f config.json`.

-The file [`test/octave/plot_benchmark.m`](test/octave/plot_benchmark.m) is an OCTAVE script which can be used for plotting results from benchmarks.
+The file [`test/octave/plot_benchmark.m`](test/octave/plot_benchmark.m) is a MATLAB/OCTAVE script which can be used for plotting benchmark results.

 ## Credits